-"EHRs were never designed to manage multi-institutional life time medical records.
-Patients leave data scattered across various organizations as life events take them away from one provider's data silo and into another."
-Dr. John Halamka, CIO, Beth Israel Deaconess, Boston, Massachusetts.2 every individual's encounters into a single, longitudinal health record.
+away from one provider's data silo and into another."
+Dr. John Halamka, CIO, Beth Israel Deaconess, Boston, Massachusetts.

-The average individual in the U.S. has approximately 19 distinct medical records from seeing 18.7 different doctors during their lives18.
+The average individual in the U.S. has approximately 19 distinct medical records from seeing 18.7 different doctors during their lives.
 This is problematic for a number of reasons, but most importantly, because the U.S. has no unique patient identifier.
-Therefore, it is nearly impossible to aggregate
+Therefore, it is nearly impossible to aggregate every individual's encounters into a single, longitudinal health record.